-As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, our company is providing the following information about the relationship between the annual total compensation of our employees and the annual total compensation of Messrs.
-Farkas and Jones, who both served as the Chief Executive Officer during 2023.
+As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, our company is providing the following information about the relationship between the annual total compensation of the company's employees and the annual total compensation of the chief executive officer during the 2024 fiscal year.
 The CEO pay ratio figures below are a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K under the Exchange Act.